 For early access to my 2019 Spring Tours, please consider joining my email list, Bookings are opening soon and I hope to fill up quickly.
 Join email lis

 I look forward to sharing with you the glorious gardens and intriguing historical places, found deep in the English Countryside of Sussex and Kent.

 Thankful for all the rain over the past few weeks!
 Although it has been rather dull and chilly at times.
 Here is a short video [75 sec] to brighten your day.

 During last year’s tour, I was struck by the abundance of Garden Art that embellished gardens, both large and small.
 The sculptures ranged from joyful abandon to tranquil reflection and whimsical amusement.
 It was so delightful to discover these flights of imagination, whilst wandering through the lovely gardens.
 And I was impressed by the novel use of materials, so different to the formal marble sculptures of yesteryear.
-Keep tuned as later in the year, I will share some mobile and interactive sculptures.
+Keep tuned as I will share some mobile and interactive sculptures in another blog.